arunmp1/C-Project---Wordgame/README.md

 Example
 Input file (places.txt):

-New York
+New York,
-Los Angeles
+Los Angeles,
-Chicago
+Chicago,
-Houston
+Houston,
 Phoenix

 The program will load these places and process them according to the functions defined in the code.